 \section{Acknowledgments}

 This work had been supported by NASA grant 80NSSC18K064 and NSF grants 1903332 and 1908590.
-We would like to thank Nahum Arav, Maxim Barkov, Vasily Beskin, Ioannis Contopoulos, Hayk Hakobyan, Sergey Komissarov, Mikhlail Medvedev and Elena Nokhrina for comments, and organizers of the IAU conference "Black Hole Winds at all Scales" for hospitality.
+We would like to thank Nahum Arav, Maxim Barkov, Vasily Beskin, Ioannis Contopoulos, Hayk Hakobyan, Sergey Komissarov, Mikhlail Medvedev, Frank Rieger, Markek Sikora, Elena Nokhrina for comments, and organizers of the IAU conference "Black Hole Winds at all Scales" for hospitality.